m-h-miller/quora_clone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication & Heroku Deployment (1.5 days)
+### Phase 1: User Authentication & Heroku Deployment (2 days)

-In Phase 1, I implemented user signup and authentication using BCrypt.
+In Phase 1, I implemented user signup and authentication functionality using BCrypt.
+Users can likewise sign in securely with Facebook, via OAuth.
 Users are redirected to a landing page after signup that contains the application's root React component.
 Users are able to upload a profile picture via the Paperclip Gem, which is stored on Amazon Web Services' S3 Cloud Storage.

 [Details][phase-one]
 ^^^^^

 ### Phase 2: Backend, Associations & JSON API (2.5 days)

-In phase 2, I built the Rails back-end for my app.
+In phase 2, I built the Rails back-end for my Minimum Viable Product app.
 It serves a JSON API, to be digested by the JavaScript front-end.
 Quorum has several challenges in building its associations.
 For example, Topics required join tables for both Questions and Users.
 Rails lacked built-in methods for querying the many-to-many relationship for several topics worth of questions.
 I ended up with a fairly complex base query for questions:

     @questions = Question
       .joins(:question_topics)